luisgarciacheckmarx/cxsast_consolidated_report/docs/INSTALLATION.md

 # Installation

-To get started with **CxSAST Consolidated Report** you just need to download the latest relase and execute the `.exe` file.
+To get started with **CxSAST Consolidated Report** you just need to download the latest release and execute the `.exe` file.